May 2025 TOK essay titles

 The following are paraphrased from the 2022 TOK teacher support material and past subject reports.

-“Linked effectively to areas of knowledge” means the title is clearly discussed in context of two areas of knowledge (AOKs), namely history, natural sciences, human sciences, mathematics, and the arts.
+“Linked effectively to areas of knowledge” means the title is clearly discussed in context of two AOKs, namely history, natural sciences, human sciences, mathematics, and the arts.
 It is important to distinguish between the study of a subject and the application.
 TOK essays should primarily focus on the study of a subject, ie knowledge acquisition.
 For example, education or law as human sciences must be about pedagogy or jurisprudence, not ramifications of education or law in everyday context.
 Historiography evaluate and interpret of events of at least a decade prior.
 Journalists are not historians; politicians are not political scientists.
 Subject matter not customarily associated with an AOK should be justified as to why it belongs in the AOK.

 Finally, “clear awareness and evaluation of different points of view” refers to your ability to incorporate alternative, not necessarily opposite, aspects of the essay title.
 These may include counterclaims, counterarguments, contrasting examples, and different perspectives.
-Choose alternative perspectives that allow a more complete or nuanced analysis that enhance your argument.
+Choose alternative perspectives that allow for a more complete or nuanced analysis that enhances your argument.

 May 2025 essay titles

 Tip: Select the essay title based on your top three preferred AOKs.
+Use two in the essay.

 Ideas for examples are generally not given out as these depend on your strengths and understanding, and to further prevent academic dishonesty.